Medical Malpractice Lawyers Serving Maryland, DC and Virginia

 - Pain Pumps & Arthoscopic Shoulder Surgery Malpractice

-Super Lawyers™, an independent magazine adhering to a selection process that is objective and independent of any advertising or payments to nominate its candidate, has named John Sellinger a Super Lawyer™ for 2016.
-John was also previously awared Super Lawyer™ status in 2008, 2009, 2010, 2011, 2012, 2013 and 2014.
+Super Lawyers™, an independent magazine adhering to a selection process that is objective and independent of any advertising or payments to nominate its candidate, has named John Sellinger a Super Lawyer™ for 2020.
+John was also previously awared Super Lawyer™ status in 2008-2014 and 2016 to 2020.

 Lawyers were asked to nominate the best lawyers they’ve personally observed and were not allowed to nominate an internal lawyer without nominating an external lawyer.
 Lawyers were also not allowed to vote for themselves.
 This evaluation led to a final selection of our medical malpractice attorney, John Sellinger.